 Comparison of the options

-The bus network from Dublin airport to Galway is operated by CityLink, offering 68 daily services to and from Dublin Airport.
-The CityLink coaches need around 2 hours and 30 minutes under light traffic to reach Galway.
-Tickets can be purchased from the driver or in advance and the price for a regular one way trip from Dublin airport to Galway costs 18€.
+CityLink is the only bus network from Dublin airport to Galway city centre.
+The bus service offers 68 daily trips to and from Dublin airport.
+The CityLink coaches take around 2 hours and 30 minutes to reach Galway, under normal traffic conditions.
+Although tickets can be purchased on board, it is highly recommended booking your ticket in advance, thus ensuring a seat on the bus.
+The price for a regular one-way trip from Dublin airport to Galway costs €18.

 How much is the bus from Dublin airport to Galway?

 The CityLink bus connection offers various rates for all ages:

 ADULT ONLINE – Single €18 – Return €28

 ON-BOARD – Single €21 – Return €32

 CHILD ONLINE – Single €12 – Return €18